-Financial assets at the time of initial recognition are classified as financial assets measured at amortized cost, equity instrument investment measured at fair value through other comprehensive profit and loss, or financial assets measured at fair value through profit and loss.
+Financial assets at the time of initial recognition are classified as financial assets measured at amortized cost or financial assets measured at fair value through profit and loss.
 The Company shall reclassify all the affected financial assets from the first day of the next reporting period only when changing the business model for managing financial assets.